GateFare/GateFare/ADMIN_GUIDE.md

     *   If it asks "Inspect?", you can just wait or press Enter.
     *   Wait for it to finish.
 It will show a "Production" URL when done.

+### Troubleshooting Deployment
+If you see an error saying **"The specified token is not valid"**, do the following:

+1. Run this command in the terminal:
+    ```bash
+    npx vercel login
+    ```
+2. Select "Continue with GitHub" (or your login method).
+3. It will open your browser to authenticate.
+4. Once logged in, try the deploy command again:
+    ```bash
+    npx -y vercel --prod
+    ```

 **Done!** Your changes are now live on the website.